Property Division Lawyers in Somerset County

 - p.
 Any other factors which the court may deem relevant.

 This list is not exhaustive.
 The Court is free to consider any fact or circumstance that it finds relevant to the fairness of its award.
-Nevertheless, a substantial body of case law has developed as to each of the factors listed above, and we strongly recommend that you consult with a qualified Somerset County divorce attorney where there are substantial assets involved.
+Nevertheless, a substantial body of case law has developed as to each of the factors listed above, and we strongly recommend that you consult with a qualified Somerset County property division attorney where there are substantial assets involved.